The Breakout from Cassel, Wednesday 29th – Thursday 30th May 1940

 Satellite image of the burial plot at Watou, courtesy of Guided Battlefield Tours Ltd. It contained the largest number of 140 Regiment casualties in one place, six members of 367 Battery killed on 30th May 1940 were buried here.

 Graves of Major Cartland MP, one unknown solder, and five members of 140th Field Regiment at Hotton.
 Gunner Vangrosky’s grave carries the Star of David.

-Grave Concentration Report Form showing Ronald Cartland MP and the names of eight 140th Regiment Soldiers who were reburied at Hotton Cemetery in Belgium, courtesy Commonwealth War Graves Commission.
+Grave Concentration Report Form showing Ronald Cartland MP and the names of eight 140th Regiment and other Soldiers who were reburied at Hotton Cemetery in Belgium, courtesy Commonwealth War Graves Commission.

 The temporary burial ground, Watou.
 A plot of land that was purchased by the Mayor of Watou in 1940 for the town’s military and civilian casualties and which has been left sacrosanct since.

 Major Ronald Cartland RA, MP.
 Photograph taken before departure to France in 1940 from ‘My Brother Ronald’ by Barbara Cartland.

 There are other accounts of this ambush, that occurred at about 08.30 on 30th May, including D. R Guttery’s account in his ‘The Queen’s Own Worcestershire Hussars 1922-1956‘: